← Back to 漢書

 鹿 使

 At that time, Yan, Qi, and Chu all heard Zhao was in danger and came to aid it.
 Zhang Ao also gathered over ten thousand in Dai and arrived, all camping beside Chen Yu.
 Xiang Yu repeatedly cut Zhang Han's supply corridor, and Wang Li's forces ran short of food.
 Xiang Yu then led all forces across the river and broke Zhang Han's army.
 The feudal armies then dared attack Qin and captured Wang Li.
 King Xie of Zhao and Zhang Er were thus able to emerge from Julu.
 When they met Chen Yu, they reproached him and asked where Zhang Yan and Chen Shi were.
 Chen Yu said they had demanded certain death, so he sent them with five thousand men to test Qin first, and all perished.
 Zhang Er did not believe him and thought Chen Yu had killed them, questioning him repeatedly.
-Chen Yu angrily replied that he had not expected Zhang Er to distrust him so deeply.
-He asked whether he would really have cast away his own commanders for no reason.
+Chen Yu angrily replied, "I did not expect you to distrust me so deeply!
+Do you think I would cast away my generals because of mere subordinates?"
 He then removed his seal and sash and handed them to Zhang Er.
 Zhang Er did not dare accept.
 While Chen Yu stepped out, a retainer advised Zhang Er that refusing Heaven's gift would invite disaster.
 The retainer said Chen Yu was offering the seal now, and refusing it would be an ill omen.
 He urged Zhang Er to take it at once.
 Zhang Er then wore the seal and took over Chen Yu's troops.
 When Chen Yu returned and saw Zhang Er had not yielded, he withdrew in anger.
 Zhang Er then fully absorbed his forces.
 Chen Yu remained only with a few hundred followers, fishing and hunting in marshes by the river.
 From this point, a deep rift formed between them.

 14